Azure has five types of storage—Blobs, Files, Disks, Tables, and Queues. See how they work

 Standard Disks use Hard Disk Drive (HDD)-based storage media.
 They are best suited for dev/test and other infrequent access workloads that are less sensitive to performance variability.

 The total cost of Standard Unmanaged Disk storage depends on the size and number of disks, the number of transactions, and the number of outbound data transfers.

-We charge $- per 10,000 transactions for Standard Disks & Page Blobs.
-Any type of operation against the storage is counted as a transaction, including reads, writes and deletes.
+We charge $- per 10,000 transactions for Standard Disks and page blobs.
+Any type of operation against the storage is counted as a transaction including reads, writes, and deletes.